-Spring semester: January 15
+- Spring semester: January 15

 Changes to registration may affect a student’s charges.
 Unpaid balances are subject to late fees and finance charges of 1.5% of the unpaid balance per month.
-Payment to North Park University is completed through the Student Administrative Services office.
+Payment to North Park University is completed through Student Accounts.
 Payment must be made in U.S. funds.
 The University offers several payment options, including a monthly payment plan and online payments methods.
 Learn more about each of these payment options, including associated fees.

 All returning students must have their accounts in good standing with the University in order to register for classes.
 Resident students also need clearance in order to confirm campus housing.
 The following conditions must be met:

 - Outstanding balances from prior semesters must be paid in full.

 - Charges for the current semester must be paid by the payment due date, or satisfactory payment arrangements must be made with Student Accounts.

 - International students, undergraduate and graduate, studying at North Park University on either an F1 or J1 visa must have their student account balance paid in full by the stated due date or risk being out of status.

 Students with outstanding balances will not be allowed to register for a new semester until all amounts from previous semesters are paid.
 A student with an outstanding balance will not receive transcripts and/or their diploma until all past due amounts are paid.

 Student accounts which become delinquent may be submitted to a licensed collection agency.
 As a part of normal procedures, collection agencies may report to National Credit Bureaus.
 In addition, the collection costs charged by the agency may be assessed back to the delinquent account.